MicrosoftDocs/win32/desktop-src/wic/-wic-bitmapsources-howto-retrieveimageframes.md

 ---
-Description: 'This topic demonstrates how to decode a multi-frame image and retrieve each frame for processing.' ms.assetid: 'e4f69608-7bf1-4d54-b586-b749526700c9'
+Description: This topic demonstrates how to decode a multi-frame image and retrieve each frame for processing. ms.assetid: e4f69608-7bf1-4d54-b586-b749526700c9
-title: How to Retrieve the Frames from an Image
+title: How to Retrieve the Frames from an Image ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Retrieve the Frames from an Image